belyakov-am/mctm/lossless-data-compression/arithmetic-coding/README.md

 All arithmetics is done with pythons `Decimal` class.
 One can pass optional argument `--precision` with any integer number.
 It will change number of decimal places in computations.
-By default it is set to 1000 for compressing any files without losses.
-But if one has not so huge files it is possible to control quality of compression and compression output size with this parameter.
+By default it is set to 10000.
+But if one has huge files it is possible to control quality of compression and compression output size with this parameter.